 Life Assurance.
 NATIONAL LOAN FUND LIFE ASSU-RANCE SOCIETY, OF LONDON.

 RANCE SOCIETY, OF LONDON.
 CAPITAL-£500,000, sterling.
 Empowered by Act of Parliament.

-Board of Local Directors, at Halifax, N. S.,

-THOMAS R. GRASSIE, Esquire-Chairman.

-John Strachan, Esq., Hou, Samuel Cunard,

-Thos.
-C, Kinnear, Esq John Duffus, Esq,
+Board of Local Directors, at Halifax, N. S., THOMAS R. GRASSIE, ESQUIRE-Chairman.
+John Strachan, Esq., Hon.
+Samuel Cunard, Thos.
+C. Kinnear, Esq John Daffus, Esq , Jonathan Allison, Esquire.
+Standing Counsel.
+The Hon Attorney General

 Jonathan Allison, Esquire.
 Standing Counsel-The Hon Attorney General.
 Solicitor-J. C. Halliburton, Esquire.
 Manager and Agent-Frederick R. Starr, Esq.

-The subscriber, as Agent for Northumber.

-The subscriber, as Agent for Northumber-land, Kent, Gloncester, and Restigouche, is prepared to give every information, as to the Society's rates of Premium, mode of Insurance,
+The subscriber, as Agent for Northumber-land, Kent, Glourester, and Restigouche, is prepared to give every information, as to the Society'srates of Premium, mode of Insurance, Mar.
+Mar. dec.
+Sec.

-The importance of Life Assurance, whereby a man may, by a small saving from his annual income, provide for his family at his decease, cannot be doubted.
-And this society offers to the public advantages over other similar Institutions, as in addition to a subscribed capital of £500,000, sterling, it is formed on the mutual and ionis stock spinetale.
+The importance of Life Assurance, whereby The importance of Life Assurance, whereby a man may, by a small saving from his annual income, provide for his family at his decease, cannot be doubted.
+And this society offers to the public advantages over other similar Insti-tutions, as in addition to a subscribed capital of $\pounds 500,000$, sterling, it is formed on the mutual multiplication to a subscribe.